YU3727/YU3727/README.md

 ### Hi there! 👋
-  I'm a junior developer who studied Java and Spring Framework. <br>
+  I'm a junior developer learning Java and Spring Framework. <br>
-  This is storage of what I studied and the projects I worked on. <br>
+  This is a storage of what I studied and the projects I worked on. <br>
-  Even if it's slow, I want to continue to work hard and grow. <br>
+  Even if it's slow, I want to be a developer who continues to try and grow. <br>
 ✨ Thank you ✨